spartalab/naaims/docs/reading_guide.md

 First, lanes contained in facilities, i.e., roads and intersections, calculate the new speed and acceleration of all vehicles in its jurisdiction and return them to the Simulator for updating.
 (Because a vehicle's speed update is determinant on the speed of the vehicle preceding them, the update can't happen in place.)

 The abstract method `Facility.get_new_speeds()` is implemented by Road and Intersection classes.
 Both call `Lane.get_new_speeds()` which uses logic to determine first their new acceleration and then their new speed.
-The aimsim vehicle model assumes that vehicles have complete control over their acceleration each timestep, and uses that acceleration to calculate its new speed.
+The NAAIMS vehicle model assumes that vehicles have complete control over their acceleration each timestep, and uses that acceleration to calculate its new speed.

 ### Step vehicles